Longmoor Camp 44 1000 693 80

 Firstly, you’ll need to choose what to play, and there are easier instruments to learn than others.
 Before you attempt something more challenging, like the violin, it helps to get to grips with one that is a little more straightforward first.
 Below, we’ve put together a list of five of the easiest musical instruments to learn by yourself.

-Many people go on to learn the acoustic guitar after they’ve got used to the ukulele.
+Many people go on to learn the acoustic guitar after they’ve gotten used to the ukulele.

 For some of us, the recorder might take us back to primary school days, playing in school productions and nativities with our classmates.
 There’s a reason that the recorder is taught a lot in primary school, and that’s because they’re one of the easiest musical instruments to learn.